zstyblik/grafana.org/source/blog/temp/clock-plugin-p2.md

 }
 ```

-The Lodash function defaults sets the default only if the value is not already set.
+The Lodash function defaults, which is called in the code above: `_.defaults`, sets a default value only if the value is not already set.

 We can now use these fields in our controller or module.html template: